bruce-one/HA-proxy/README.md

 ### Internet vs. Local Network Access (different from nginx-proxy)

 If you allow traffic from the public internet to access your `ha-proxy` container, you may want to restrict some containers to the internal network only, so they cannot be accessed from the public internet.
-On containers that should be restricted to the internal network, you should set the environment variable `NETWORK_ACCESS=internal`.
+On containers that should be restricted to the internal network, you should set the label `ha-proxy.network_access=internal`.
 By default, the *internal* network is defined as `127.0.0.0/8, 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16`. **Currently, no custom settings for internal network is available.**

 When internal-only access is enabled, external clients with be denied with an `HTTP 403 Forbidden`